Spirit Hunter: Death Mark II

 - 100 % negative mentions

 Players find the grinding aspect of the game tedious, particularly due to the repetitive back-and-forth movement between the same locations in each chapter.
-While some appreciate the jumpscares as a distraction, many feel that the overall experience becomes monotonous over time.
+While some elements, like jumpscares, provide brief moments of engagement, the overall experience can feel monotonous and lacking in excitement.

 “Running back and forth between the same rooms and buildings in each chapter became quite tedious for me after a while, and not even the jumpscares worked too well.”